wpendl99/.github/profile/webServices/node/node.md

 ➜ . ~/.nvm/nvm.sh
 ```

-With NVM installed you can now use it to install different versions of Node.js.
-We will install the latest long term supported (LTS) version represented by the version name `lts`.
+In the console application install the long term support (LTS) version of Node.

 ```sh
 ➜ nvm install --lts
 ```

+## Checking that Node is installed

 The node.js console application is simply called `node`.
-You can verify that node is working correctly by running node with the `-v` parameter.
+You can verify that Node is working correctly by running node with the `-v` parameter.
 Note that your version might be different than what is shown here.

 ```sh
 ➜ node -v